catseye/Tamsin/README.markdown

 So, the following program always outputs `blerp`, no matter what the input is.

+    | main = return blerp.
+    + fadda wadda badda kadda nadda sadda hey
+    = blerp

+Note that in the following, `blerp` refers to the production named "blerp" in one place, and in the other place, it refers to a term which is basically the literal string `blerp`.
+Tamsin sees the difference because of the context; `return` is followed by a term, and a production cannot be part of a term.
+(More on terms in a moment.)

     | main = blerp.
     | blerp = return blerp.
-    + fadda wadda badda kadda nadda sadda hey
-    = blerp

-    | main = return blerp.
     + foo
     + foo
     + foo 0 0 0 0 0
     = blerp

-...

-And like any good language, you can print things.
+A rule may also consist of the keyword `print` followed by a term, which, when evaluated, sends the term to the output, and evaluates to the term.
+(Mostly this is useful for debugging.
+In the following, `world` is repeated because it is both printed, and the result of the evaluation.)

-    | main = print hello & return world.
+    | main = print hello & print world.
     + ahoshoshohspohdphs
     = hello
     = world
+    = world

+A rule may also consist of two subrules joined by the `&` operator.
-But back to parsing.
-The `&` operator processes its left-hand side on the input, then the right-hand side.
-It returns the result of its RHS.
-But if the LHS fails, the whole thing fails.
+The `&` operator processes the left-hand side rule.
+If the LHS fails, then the `&` expression fails; otherwise, it continues and processes the right-hand side rule.
+If the RHS fails, the `&` expression fails; otherwise it evaluates to what the RHS evaluated to.

     | main = "sure" & "begorrah".
     + sure begorrah